jonasGN/java_terminal_chess/README.md

 ## Special thanks

 To [Nelio Alves](https://github.com/acenelio).
-This amazing master who teached me so much in this project, about how to implement the OOP logic into my programs.
+This amazing master who teached me so much in this project, about how to implement the OOP logic into my projects.